Physics-Informed Implicit Neural Representations for Joint B0 Estimation and Echo Planar Imaging: Experimental Setup

 \subsubsection{Evaluation Settings}

 We evaluated our method against the state-of-the-art TOPUP method from FSL~\cite{andersson2003correct,smith2004advances}, using GRAPPA~\cite{griswold2002grappa} to reconstruct blip-up/down images before correction.
 As TOPUP does not support rotated acquisitions, we conducted two experiments: (1) Comparing B0 estimation and image correction using two EPI views (blip-up/down) to assess our method’s effectiveness, and (2) Evaluating our method with three-view EPI and comparing it to both TOPUP and our two-view method.
 To ensure fair \textit{k}-space coverage, we set \( R=4 \) for two-view and \( R=6 \) for three-view experiments, maintaining the same total acquired \textit{k}-space lines.
 Quantitative evaluation included NRMSE, PSNR, and SSIM for images, and absolute difference for B0 estimation.
+The TOPUP method processed a full volume of 90 slices in about 10 hours for this high-resolution data.